-The list below represents molecular species that we routinely detect and quantify.
+The lists below represent molecular species that we routinely detect and quantify.
 Nomenclature is total acyl carbons: total double bonds.
 We can identify individual acyl species if necessary, but it is not a routine part of our analyses.

 If you are interested in analysis of other types of lipids, please contact us.
 Other lipids that we can analyzed include hexosylceramides, Arabidopsis glycosylinositol phosphoceramides, mono- and di-methylphosphatidylethanolamines, sulfoquinovosyldiacylglycerols, triacylglycerols, diacylglycerols, many oxidized glycerolipids, many head-group acylated membrane lipids, and others.